sheerryy/ethernaut-dex-lvl-22-solution/README.md

 # ethernaut-dex-lvl-22-solution
-This Project is a short walkthrough of the Ethernaut Dex level.
+This Project is a short walkthrough of the Ethernaut Dex level 22.